andreabolognani/debian-libvirt/docs/formatdomain.rst

 ``shareable``
    If present, this indicates the device is expected to be shared between domains (assuming the hypervisor and OS support this).
-Only supported by SCSI host device. :since:`Since 1.0.6`
+Only supported by SCSI host device. :since:`Since 1.0.6`, but only works as expected :since:`since 1.2.2`.

-   Note: Although ``shareable`` was introduced :since:`in 1.0.6` , it did not work as as expected until :since:`1.2.2` .

 Block / character devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Block / character devices from the host can be passed through to the guest using the ``hostdev`` element.
 This is only possible with container based virtualization.
-Devices are specified by a fully qualified path. :since:`since after 1.0.1 for LXC` :
+Devices are specified by a fully qualified path.
+:since:`since after 1.0.1 for LXC`:

 ::